A Prayer for Deliverance

 The Prayer of an Old Man

-14 But I will hope continually, and will praise thee yet more and more.
-15 My mouth will tell of thy righteous acts, of thy deeds of salvation all the day, for their number is past my knowledge.
-16 With the mighty deeds of the Lord GOD I will come, I will praise thy righteousness, thine alone.
-17 O God, from my youth thou hast taught me, and I still proclaim thy wondrous deeds.
-18 So even to old age and gray hairs, O God, do not forsake me, till I proclaim thy might to all the generations to come.
-Thy power 19 and thy righteousness, O God, reach the high heavens.
-Thou who hast done great things, O God, who is like thee?
-20 Thou who hast made me see many sore troubles wilt revive me again; from the depths of the earth thou wilt bring me up again.
-21 Thou wilt increase my honor, and comfort me again.
-22 I will also praise thee with the harp for thy faithfulness, O my God; I will sing praises to thee with the lyre, O Holy One of Israel.
-23 My lips will shout for joy, when I sing praises to thee; my soul also, which thou hast rescued.
-24 And my tongue will talk of thy righteous help all the day long, for they have been put to shame and disgraced who sought to do me hurt.
+14 But as for me, I will hope continually, and will praise thee yet more and more.
+15 My mouth shall declare thy righteousness, [and] thy salvation all the day: for I know not the numbers [thereof].
+16 I will go in the might of the Lord Jehovah; I will recall thy righteousness, thine alone.
+17 O God, thou hast taught me from my youth, and hitherto have I proclaimed thy marvellous works: 18 Now also, when I am old and greyheaded, O God, forsake me not, until I have proclaimed thine arm unto [this] generation, thy might to every one that is to come.
+19 And thy righteousness, O God, reacheth on high, thou who hast done great things: O God, who is like unto thee?
+20 Thou, who hast shewn us many and sore troubles, wilt revive us again, and wilt bring us up again from the depths of the earth; 21 Thou wilt increase my greatness, and comfort me on every side.
+22 I will also praise thee with the psaltery, even thy truth, my God; unto thee will I sing psalms with the harp, thou holy One of Israel.
+23 My lips shall exult when I sing psalms unto thee; and my soul, which thou hast redeemed.
+24 My tongue also shall talk of thy righteousness all the day; for they shall be ashamed, for they shall be brought to confusion, that seek my hurt.